Contextflo Blog

 • The database contains anything sensitive

-Claude vs ChatGPT for data analysis: does it matter?
+Claude or ChatGPT: does it matter?

 Setup guides by database

-How Contextflo fits
+Where Contextflo fits

 Contextflo is the governed layer.
-You connect your database once with read-only credentials, then point Contextflo at your context sources: the schema, but also your source code and internal documents, the places where what your data actually means is written down.
-From those it extracts metadata for every table and column, which the AI agent accesses on demand.
-Your team connects Claude or ChatGPT to Contextflo, not to the database.
+You connect your database once with read-only credentials, then point Contextflo at your context sources — the schema, but also your source code and internal documents, which is where what your data actually means tends to be written down.
+From those it extracts metadata for every table and column, which the agent reads on demand.

 Setup takes about 15 minutes.